hiddewie/Game/README.md

 - Run a game with a player composition
 - Basic implementation for TicTacToe game
 - Basic implementation for Tai Pan game
+- Basic implementation of a game server that users can interact with

 ### Future (not yet implemented)

-- Add backend web service to play games
+- ~~Add backend web service to play games~~
-  - Spring WebFlux with Coroutine support
+  - ~~Spring WebFlux with Coroutine support~~
   - No authentication or authorization, URLs should be short lived and unguessable, UUIDs.
   - A maximum number of active games.
   - APIs: